FoxCoder-hub/GA-TSP/README.md

 📊 Input Dataset

-The dataset included in the repository contains a precomputed distance matrix.
+The dataset used in the repository contains a precomputed distance matrix.
 Rows and columns represent city names, and each cell contains the distance between two cities.

 The first row must contain city names